aliyun/terraform-provider-alicloud/website/docs/r/slb_attachment.html.markdown

 * `id` - ID of the resource.
 * `load_balancer_id` - ID of the load balancer.
-* `instance_ids` - A list of instance ids that have been added in the SLB.
+* `instance_ids` - A list of instance ids that have been addedintranet in the SLB.
 * `weight` - Weight of the instances.
 * `backend_servers` - The backend servers of the load balancer.
 * `server_type` - Type of the instances.